rat-pac/ratpac-two/doc/users_guide/pmt.rst

 Placing PMT
 ###########
 If encapsulation is used, then is possible that the medium inside the encapsulation is different to the mother volume medium it would be placed in without encapsulation on.
-This can be change in ``PMTFactoryBase.cc`` to ensure that the correct mother volume is used for the placement.
+This can be changed in ``PMTFactoryBase.cc`` to ensure that the correct mother volume is used for the placement.
 If using the visualizer, the scene tree is useful to see if the PMT has been placed inside the correct volume.

 PMT Offset